 #4 Sant’Agnello – Coolest Place to Stay in Sorrento

-There’s two piazzas to choose from, to complete your nightly passeggiata, Piazza Matteotti with its palm trees and war memorial or Piazza Sant’Agnello with its church to Sant’Agnello.
+There are two piazzas to choose from, to complete your nightly passeggiata (stroll), Piazza Matteotti with its palm trees and war memorial or Piazza Sant’Agnello with its church to Sant’Agnello.

 Corso Italia runs through this area too, so you can follow your heart to the nightlife district with ease!

-Sant’Agnello earns its title of coolest neighbourhood to stay in Sorrento because of its laid back style, ease of access, lack of other tourists, and an array of activities.
+Sant’Agnello earns its title of coolest neighborhood to stay in Sorrento because of its laid-back style, ease of access, lack of other tourists, and an array of activities.
 It’s a little more authentically ‘Italian’.

-If you decide that this is the neighbourhood for you then you have to go to an olive oil tasting, okay?
+If you decide that this is the neighborhood for you then you have to go to an olive oil tasting, okay?
 There’s room here for the olive groves that contribute to that most delicious and healthy of oils.
-Just imagine the breads that will go with it!
+Just imagine the bread that will go with it!

 Things to See and Do in Sant’Agnello: